SoftwareDevEngResearch/pyplume/README.md

 exhaust: T: 300.00 K, V: 1.00 m^3, mass: 1.18 kg
 Reactor Network Mass Fractions:
 ```
-If you want to generate the file then manage seperately, the `h5Writer` class can be used for this purpose.
+If you want to generate the file then manage it separately, the `h5Writer` class can be used for this purpose.
 ```python
   import output,numpy
   h5w=output.h5Writer.existingFile('simple.hdf5')